Comparison of Generative Learning Methods for Turbulence Surrogates: Experiments

+To assess the performance of the generative models, we compute two physically interpretable metrics - the mean local velocity fluctuation magnitude and its variance - at each spatial location $\xi$, across the turbulent wake.

+For both datasets, the LES flow around a single cylinder and the PIV flow behind an array of seven cylinders, the evaluation is performed by progressively increasing the portion of the downstream wake considered.
+Specifically, we analyze 25\%, 50\%, 75\%, and 100\% of the turbulent wake, allowing us to assess model performance across regions of varying turbulence intensity (see \cref{fig:eval_regions}.
+In addition, for the LES dataset, we include a very small near-wake region located at $6D$ within the numerical domain, directly behind the cylinder, where turbulence intensity is highest and coherent vortex shedding dominates the flow dynamics.

+For the PIV dataset, the velocity components in the streamwise and transverse directions ($u$ and $v$) are combined into the local velocity magnitude, $\sqrt{u^2 + v^2}$, to provide a scalar measure of instantaneous velocity fluctuations, analogous to the quantity computed for the LES data.

+The evaluation is based on 5{,}000 LES snapshots and 5{,}000 images generated by each of the VAE, DCGAN, and DDPM models for the single-cylinder case, and on 3{,}000 PIV snapshots and 3{,}000 synthesized images for each test case of the cylinder-array flow.
+These selections ensure that both near- and far-wake turbulence are captured, enabling a consistent and physically meaningful comparison between the model-generated and reference flows across increasing wake regions.

+A detailed discussion of the physical relevance and justification for these metrics in cylinder wake flows is provided in \cite{drygala2022generative}.

-It is worth noting that no known method is capable of reproducing exactly the turbulent flow for a given set of initial conditions, if such a thing even exists, and instead, produce stochastic realisations of what the flow may look like.
-All of these realisations contain some sort of error, and as such, the models trained on this flawed data will never be able to improve on the error that the data contains.
-Thus, we do not claim to be able to approximate the flow itself, but rather, we are attempting to approximate the LES data.
+It is worth noting that no known method is capable of reproducing exactly the turbulent flow for a given set of initial conditions, if such a thing even exists, and instead, produce stochastic realizations of what the flow may look like.
+All of these realizations contain some sort of error, and as such, the models trained on this flawed data will never be able to improve on the error that the data contains.
+Thus, we do not claim to be able to approximate the flow itself, but rather, we are attempting to approximate the LES and PIV data.